-I’ve made this recipe a couple times now (two, to be exact).
+I’ve made these Healthy Gingerbread Muffins a couple times now (two, to be exact).
 Yeah, I’m still not the food blogger that tests her recipes ten times to make sure it’s perfect before posting.
-Ain’t nobody got time for that when they have a full-time job + a food blog that already feels like another full-time job.
-Not that I don’t love doing this, but I don’t exactly have time to cook and bake 24/7.
+Ain’t nobody got time for that when they have a full-time job + a blog that also feels like full-time job.
+Don’t get me wrong; I absolutely love doing this.
+But I don’t exactly have time to cook and bake 24/7.
 SUE ME.

-Anyway, the first time I made this gingerbread I was a little caught off guard by the bold flavor of the molasses.
+The first time I made this gingerbread I was caught off guard by the bold flavor of the molasses.
 That stuff is no joke.
 At first I thought it was too much.
 Then I took a few more bites, and it slowly grew on me.
 Then I drizzled white chocolate and almond butter all over it and I was officially sold. ; )

-However, I wanted to try it again, this time using less molasses, just for comparison sake.
+I wanted to try it again using less molasses, just for comparison sake.
 I recently received some Premium Silan from Soom Foods.
-If you don’t know what Silan is, don’t feel bad — I didn’t either. ; ) Silan is made from 100% steamed and pressed dates, and contains less sugar than honey, agave and maple syrup, but has a very similar appearance, texture and flavor profile.
+If you don’t know what Silan is, don’t feel bad — I didn’t either. ; ) Silan is made from 100% steamed & pressed dates.
+It contains less sugar than honey, agave and maple syrup, but has a very similar appearance, texture and flavor profile.
 It can be used in a wide variety of ways, including baking!

-In the second batch, I decided to replace 1/2 of the molasses with the Silan, and I can truly say that I have found the perfect flavor that makes my taste buds dance (and Ethan’s taste buds agree!
+In the second batch, I decided to replace half of the molasses with the Silan.
+I can truly say that I have found the perfect flavor that makes my taste buds dance.
+Thankfully, Ethan’s taste buds agree!
 It’s always my goal to make sure my recipes are husband-approved, too.

-I also substituted ripe bananas in place of pumpkin puree, because I had some sitting on the counter looking all sad just waiting to be used in a recipe.
+I substituted bananas for pumpkin puree, because I had some brown ones sitting on the counter just begging to be used.
 I rarely let my ripe bananas go to waste.
 (If I don’t have time to bake, I peel them and freeze them for smoothies).
-I also used two real eggs instead of flax eggs, but of course those are both still options for anyone who wants or needs to make those swaps!
+I used two real eggs instead of flax eggs, but those substitutions are still options for anyone who needs to make those swaps!

 Lastly, I thought, why not make them into muffins?
-As much as I love a good loaf of homemade bread, muffins are so convenient for a quick, grab & go breakfast.
-I also feel like they tend to go a little farther in muffin form.
+As much as I love a good loaf of bread, muffins are so convenient for a grab & go breakfast.
+I also feel like they tend to go a little further in muffin form.
 This recipe made 16 muffins.

-I also love that homemade bread and/or muffins like this are so freezer-friendly.
-I almost always freeze 75% of the batch right away in case I won’t be able to go through all of them in the first few days.
+I love that homemade bread and/or muffins like this are freezer-friendly.
+I always freeze most of the batch right away in case I won’t be able to eat them all in the first few days.
 God forbid all my hard work go to waste and end up in the trash!
-This way I have breakfast for work for weeks to come, since we tend to mix it up a few days a week and/or work from home and save the frozen stuff for the days we need it.
+This way I have baked goods for weeks to come!
+We tend to mix up our breakfast a few days a week and some days we work from home.
+Then we can save the frozen stuff for the days we really need something quick and portable.

 Healthy Gingerbread Muffins